hieu6/curioushieu/content/post/whats-important.md

 * how has xyz company supported your growth in your current role?
 * what are the company's strengths as an employer? it's weaknesses?
 * what is the salary band or compensation structure for this role?
+* how does the company plan to retain it's workforce during the recession?